PowerShell/DscResources/README.md

 This is the central repository for the DSC Resource Kit, a collection of DSC resources maintained and released by Microsoft.

-A dashboard of all open issues and pull requests across DSC Resource Kit is available [here](http://waffle.io/powershell/dscresources).
+A dashboard of all open issues and pull requests across DSC Resource Kit is available at the [DSC Resource Kit Waffle board](http://waffle.io/powershell/dscresources).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.